Sexual Addiction High Frequency Outpatient Program

 Sexual addiction impacts males and females of all ages.
 The Society for the advancement of Sexual Health indicates that around 3-5% of the population seeks treatment for sexual addiction which would be approximately 9 to 15 million Americans.
 In fact, many more people may struggle with problematic sexual behavior.
 Surveys suggest that 80% of sex addicts are male.

-Learn how an Intensive Outpatient Program (IOP) can help you
+Learn how an High Frequency Outpatient Program can help you

 There are various levels of treatment ranging from outpatient, intensive outpatient to inpatient treatment.